New artwork by Turner Prize winner, Jasleen Kaur

 What does the artwork look like?

 The artwork features a community poem which will be etched into the ground across the main square, leading to a large weathervane by the lake edge.
-The weathervane displays the words ‘Horses are Here’.
-This is the last line of the community poem and is a celebration of the horses from the Travelling community that have grazed in Thamesmead for decades (and still do).
+The poem pays tribute to some key moments and places in Thamesmead’s rich history.
+The weathervane displays the words ‘Horses are Here’, the final line of the poem and a tribute to the Travelling community’s horses that have grazed in Thamesmead for decades.

 Get involved